-In my book I’m a Type A—How the Heck Will I Ever Retire?
+In the book I’m a Type A—How the Heck Will I Ever Retire?
 I stress the importance of Type As being aware of their feelings and emotions as a way to better being able to relax.
 It is often unaddressed feeling and emotions that make it difficult for Type As to quiet their minds and fully relax.

-I discuss in my book the concept of the “Feeling Wheel,” which was developed by Dr. Gloria Willcox.
+I discuss in my book the concept of the “Feeling Wheel,” which was developed by Dr Gloria Willcox.
 It is very useful in identifying the specific feelings and emotions you are experiencing at any given point in time so that they can be addressed and resolved.

 There are two main ways of utilizing the wheel that I have found helpful.
 The first is to simply use it to identify what it is you are currently feeling, and “drill down” further to discover associated feelings, so you can understand better your current state of mind and emotions.
 To do this, you might sit down and look at the wheel when you have a moment to rest and contemplate, like after the end of a long day.
 Let’s say, for instance, your first thought when you peruse the wheel is that you are feeling hopeful.
-Once you find hopeful on the middle band of the wheel, you can see that the associated core feeling (nearer the center) is joyful, and the more specific, nuancedfeeling (on the outer band) is optimistic.
+Once you find hopeful on the middle band of the wheel, you can see that the associated core feeling (nearer the center) is joyful, and the more specific, nuancedeeling (on the outer band) is optimistic.
 Maybe you had a particularly good day at work because your boss praised you for a project that was especially well done, and you are feeling joyful, hopeful, and optimistic about life.
 Good for you.
 Savor it!